School based music programmes:

 Secondary school curriculum support

 We help our schools develop excellent and inspiring music teaching and learning at Key Stage 3, GCSE, BTEC and A Level.
+Our Secondary Music Programme provides a rigorous KS3 curriculum enabling pupils to learn the core principles of music performance, composition and analysis, setting them up to succeed at GCSE.
 We offer music departments lots of training and resources, as well as support visits from specialist educators, helping to develop teachers' skills and improve pupils' performance.

 Choirs and ensembles: